-18. Neem Oil
+19. Neem Oil

 If you feel your quest for How to get rid of flies is still not meeting the effective solution, then try neem oil!
 People in the Indian subcontinent use it for hundreds of years against garden pests, mosquitoes, fleas, and flies.

-Note: Be extra careful not to ingest it, it can cause some side effects.
+Note: Be extra careful not to ingest it; it can cause some side effects.

-Check out organic neem oil uses in the garden here!
+Check out organic neem oil uses in the garden here

-19. Honey Trap
+20. Honey Trap

 Fill it half with water and add 4-5 spoons of honey to it.
-Now take the upper portion of the bottle, flip it, place on the top, creating a funnel.
+Now take the upper portion of the bottle, flip it, place it on the top, creating a funnel.
 This method will help in luring flies.
 They can enter easily but cannot fly away.

-20. Cloves in Citrus Fruits
+21. Cloves in Citrus Fruits

 Pests and insects hate citrus fruits and their smell.
 Do this easy trick by simply inserting 10-15 cloves into orange or any other citrus fruit, such as lemons or lime, and place it where you find the flies most.
 You can also hang them with rope or thread near windows or doors.

-21. Wine Trap
+22. Wine Trap

-22. A Cone, Vinegar, and Ripen Fruit
+23. A Cone, Vinegar, and Ripen Fruit

-Take a glass jar, pour some vinegar and piece of ripe fruit, then make a cone with the help of paper and put it on the jar, keeping the narrow part down.
+Take a glass jar, pour some vinegar and a piece of ripe fruit, then make a cone with the help of paper and put it on the jar, keeping the narrow part down.
 The odor of rotten fruit will tempt the fruit flies, luring them inside the cone easily.